bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schafer.md

 title: Schafer, Alice Turner
 born: 1915
 died: 2009
-keywords: Alice Schafer, AWM, discrimination, inequality, mathematics, excellence, National Science Foundation
+keywords: alice t schafer,schafer
-description: Alice Schafer, 1st president of AWM, fought against discrimination in math-related fields, establishing prizes and papers.
-Her achievements also include NSF Advisory Committee, AMS VP and AWIS founding.
+description: Alice Schafer was an American mathematician who was one of the founding members of the Association for Women in Mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---